 We can help you

 Big Law can help take the burden off you.
-We are specialists in all family law matters, in particular urgent applications to the Courts when any of the situations described in this article arise.
+We are specialists in all family law matters, in particular, urgent applications to the Courts when any of the situations described in this article arise.
 We will make sure your matter is dealt with as fast and as sensitively as possible.
-Contact us by phone (07) 3482 6999 or email email@example.com to schedule an initial appointment today.
+Contact our Strathpine family lawyers by phone at 07 3112 7998 or email [email protected] to schedule an initial appointment today.